Advice for customers

 If you are unsure about a company, contact the Licensing Team who can confirm whether a company is properly licensed.

-If you experience driving issues, poor vehicle standards or conduct, which may be a breach of licence conditions, then please complete a Taxi Complaint Form.
-We will need full details so we can investigate and identify the driver or vehicle that may be at fault.
+We cannot investigate any complaints without full contact details so we can investigate and identify the driver or vehicle that may be at fault.
 We will also need your details to respond and/or ask further questions.